Join us as we explore the fascinating city of Budapest, Hungary

 Anthony Bourdain

-This post on Budapest is a quick capture of our travels as they occur.
-Though we often post on social media during our adventures, many have requested that we do so on the blog.
-The focus will be the photography and our first impressions while experiencing the city.
-The photos in this post will be from our iPhones vs. our Nikon since we can process them quickly while traveling.
+This post on Budapest is a quick capture of our travels while on the road.
+Although we often share our adventures on social media, many have requested that we post our experiences on the blog instead.
+The focus will be on the photography and our first impressions of the city.

-Budapest is Hungary’s capital and the largest and most populous city, with nearly 1.8 million people.
-It is located in the heart of Central Europe.
+Budapest is Hungary’s capital and the largest and most populous city, with a population of nearly 1.8 million.
+It is located in the heart of the country’s center.
 This city is the country’s political, cultural, commercial, industrial, and transportation center.
 The capital consists of 23 districts and is divided by the Danube River.
 On the right bank is the Buda side, and on the left is the Pest side.
-On the right bank of the river, the Buda Hills are situated, while on the left bank, the Pest Plains spread out.
-The Danube, Central Europe’s biggest river, traverses the capital city at 19 miles from north to south.
+On the right bank of the river, the Buda Hills are situated, while on the left bank, the Pest Plains spread.
+Europe’s Danube, Central Europe’s biggest river, traverses the capital city at 19 miles from north to south.
 Budapest is also called the Queen of the Danube.

-The city has a rich history, unparalleled architectural and cultural heritage, UNESCO sites, and national treasures that draw 4.5 million tourists annually.
-Budapest also has over 220 museums, including the National Museum, which has valuable artifacts and treasures of Hungarian history, starting from archaeological findings from Ancient Rome.
+The city boasts a rich history, an unparalleled architectural and cultural heritage, UNESCO World Heritage sites, and national treasures that draw approximately 4.5 million tourists annually.
+Budapest also boasts over 220 museums, including the National Museum, which houses valuable artifacts and treasures of Hungarian history, dating back to archaeological findings from Ancient Rome.

-Budapest is known for its medicinal baths and open-air pools that bring tourists worldwide.
+Budapest is renowned for its medicinal baths and open-air pools, which attract tourists from around the world.
 The area has had an established bath/spa culture since Roman times.
-From medieval bath houses to Turkish baths built during the Turkish occupation, those historical periods are echoed in today’s baths of the capital.
+From medieval bathhouses to the Turkish baths constructed during the Turkish occupation, these historical traditions are reflected in the baths of the capital today.
 One of the most famous is the 150-year-old Lukacs Thermal Bath, which is said to treat joint problems and muscle stiffness.
-It offers thermal pools, swimming pools, wellness spas, saunas, and many other services to make guests feel their best.
+It offers thermal pools, swimming pools, wellness spas, saunas, and a range of other services to help guests feel their best.

 Four nights in late August 2022